warpmatrix/fat12-file-system/to-do-list.md

 - [ ] restruct system (add cmd parser)
 - [ ] restruct findDirClus->findEntIdx
+- [x] make testinhg disk
+- [x] validate file size ressult
 - [ ] modify cmd format
-- [ ] findout the usage of the dir (whether it can use path parameter)
+- [x] findout the usage of the dir (whether it can use path parameter) yes, it can be use as "dir user".